 - Located on the south edge of the mouth of the Yangtze River, Shanghai is on China’s eastern coast.

-- When ranked by “city proper,” Shanghai is the world’s largest city.
-However, when examing total urban populations, Shanghai ranks number eight worldwide, just ahead of New York.
+- When ranked by “city proper,” Shanghai is the world’s second largest city.
+However, when examining total urban populations, Shanghai ranks number eight worldwide, just ahead of New York.
 (2016 statistics).

 Have you been to Shanghai?
 Which do you prefer: traditional, modern, or a mix?